 And to do this, I had to change the way I was living life.
 Miserable was not the way I was going to live.

-Ever since that so-called goal, like New Year's Eve, I started doing things that any girl at the age of 19 was doing: Buying necessaries for myself, clothes to wear and all that jazz.
-I did stuff around my house to make sure it didn't depress me further of those memories.
-I tried being more outgoing but it felt too much to step outside.
+Ever since that so-called goal, like New Year's Eve, I did stuff around my house to make sure it didn't depress me further of those memories.

-I continued my education.
-By going to an academy, here in France.
-It's the top academy in Paris.
+I continued my education, my only means of looking like it was just a regular day, even if it wasn't.
+The academy I attended, the top academy in Paris.
 Today was the starting day of my second year.

 Now I was just preparing my outfit for today.
-A black top, with blue matching the color of sky, worn out jeans and black sneakers.
-Taking my essentials consisting of, earphones and my laptop, as I was a writer, so I could get inspiration to write anywhere.
-Also, a sweater for possibly windy days.
+A black top, with blue stripes criss-crossing, black as night jeans and black sneakers.
+Taking my essentials consisting of earphones and my laptop, as I was a writer, so I could get inspiration to write anywhere.
+Also, a sweater for windy days.
 I was all set, but I needed breakfast.

 Quickly getting my breakfast and eating it like I was going to die without it, I left for the academy.
 I couldn't afford to be late for my first lecture with Prof Lacturne.
 He was quite a professor in science.
 No fascination with the subject myself, but he was a nice professor.